Eight Toxins Commonly Found in U.S. Children

 While one might assume only children using these chemicals are exposed, recent research has determined that many of these – including acyclovir, benzophenone-3, benzylparaben, carbamazepine, ethylparaben, fluconazole, fluoxetine, methylparaben, metronidazole, propylparaben, and ranitidine – are flowing into our waterways through municipal waste treatment facilities.

 And because waste treatment plants cannot eliminate these in waste water streams, they are also flowing into our bathing and drinking water supplies as well.
+Other research has found that arsenic is common in many municipal drinking waters in the U.S. This means that arsenic toxicity is also present in many children.

 Ye X, Zhou X, Wong LY, Calafat AM.
 Concentrations of Bisphenol A and Seven Other Phenols in Pooled Sera from 3-11 Year Old Children: 2001-2002 National Health and Nutrition Examination Survey.
 Environ Sci Technol.
 2012 Oct 26.